Barely Legal Drivers

 Barely Legal Drivers is a BBC series which follows teenagers' driving habits and style, unaware to the teenagers the parents are watching each journey and they are being assessed by a former traffic officer.
 At the end of the week, depending on the style of driving, the teenagers either win a free car or an advanced driving course.
 The series is narrated by Stephen Mangan.

 Concept

 The teenagers are led to believe that they are filming a slice of modern teenage life, but in reality they are being judged on their driving.
 Each participant takes three trips; each trip will be watched by their parents, an ex-traffic officer Judith Roberts and driving instructor John Lepine MBE (Series 2 only).
-After each participant has completed three trips ex-traffic officer Judith Roberts will make a decision based on their driving, if they have shown they are a safe driver they will be given the cash for a car, but if they have shown they are a dangerous driver they will be given advanced driving lessons.
+After each participant has completed three trips ex-traffic officer Judith Roberts will make a decision based on their driving.
+If they have shown they are a safe driver, they will be given the cash to buy their own car, but if they have shown they are a dangerous driver they will be given advanced driving lessons.